Home

 Regrettably, this policy has favored applicants not affected by irregularities in the US Postal Service; sometimes a club sends out an application and we don't receive it for ten days due to routing through a distant post office, for example.

 AS A RESULT, layouts that are turned down one year are guaranteed a spot at the following year's show.
 The remaining spots will be filled by our regular policy above.
-This is a change that will be in effect for TTS 2010; in other words, layouts turned down for TTS 2009 will be offered a guaranteed spot at TTS 2010.
+In other words, layouts turned down for TTS 2019 will be offered a guaranteed spot at TTS 2020, space permitting.

 Q. I noticed in the contract that “proof of insurance” might be required.
 What’s that about?
 I can’t afford insurance!

-A. The facility covers liability insurance unless you have extraordinary circumstances.
+A. The facility is covered under the NMRA's show insurance unless you have special hazards (such as a train ride); in those cases TTS and the Hyatt Regency would need to be listed as additional insureds in your policy.
 It is assumed that all sellers cover their personal property under business or homeowner’s insurance.

 Q. When is setup?